status-im/subspace-docs/getting-started.md

 ```

 In addition to the provider, `Phoenix` also accepts an `options` object with settings that can change its behavior:
-- `dbFilename` - Name of the database where the information will be stored (default 'phoenix.db')
+- `dbFilename` - Name of the database where the information will be stored (default `'phoenix.db'`)
-- `callInterval` - Interval of time in milliseconds to query a contract/address to determine changes in state or balance (default: obtain data every block).
+- `callInterval` - Interval of time in milliseconds to query a contract/address to determine changes in state or balance (default: `undefined`.
+Obtains data every block).

 ## Reacting to data
-Phoenix provides tracking functions for contract state, events and balances.
+Once it's initialized, you can use Phoenix's methods to track the contract state, events and balances.
 These functions return RxJS Observables which you can subscribe to, and obtain and transform the observed data via operators.

 ### Tracking a contract's state